 Compared to fixed interest rate products that stay the same throughout the term, variable rate loan products will rise and fall in tandem with the prime rate.

 Banks may also vary the rates they pay on savings accounts when the overnight rate changes.
 During the recent emergency rate cuts, the savings accounts rates offered by many of the big banks effectively fell to 0%.

-This is in line with the monetary policy objective of the Bank of Canada in which a lower interest rate on loans, mortgages, savings, etc., directly and indirectly, stimulate economic activity when inflation rates fall below target.
+This is in line with the monetary policy objective of the Bank of Canada, in which a lower interest rate on loans, mortgages, savings, etc., directly and indirectly, stimulates economic activity when inflation rates fall below target.